mub1989/sample/README.md

      }

      /**
-      * Show the form for editing the specified resource.
+      * Show the form for editing the specified artical.
       *
       * @param  int $id
       * @return \Illuminate\Http\Response